ChoBioLab/corescpy/README.md

 ## Usage

-1. You can now load `crispr` like any other distributed Python package.
+1. You can now load `corescpy` like any other distributed Python package.
 Open a Python terminal and type:
-`import crispr as cr`
+`import corescpy as cr`

 2. You can now call functions from the analysis module using `cr.ax.<FUNCTION>()`, from the preprocessing using `cr.ax.pp...`, etc.